Living on the Right Frequency

 XII,1: Which are the finer practitioners of yoga – those who have achieved peace of mind, who love you and worship you, or those who immerse themselves in meditation on the eternal and unmanifested?[5]

 This chapter intends to examine the two paths of bhakti yoga to perfection.
 One is Western man’s path, i.e., faith in God in universal space.
-The other is followed by Asian man, i.e., faith in God within oneself.
+The other is followed by Eastern man, i.e., faith in God within oneself.
 When Arjuna stands before Krishna on the battlefield of Kurukshetra, he asks this urgent question: “Which is better, faith in God in universal space or faith in God within me?”
-Krishna represents the divinity’s loving part or each aspirant’s soul.
+Krishna represents the divine loving aspect of each aspirant’s soul.
 His reply to Arjuna forms Section XII of the Bhagavad Gita, which deals with love.

 3.1 The Yoga of Love.
 Bhagavad Gita, Section XII